Why a Catalog?

 A living document

-This catalog contains information about the tree species commonly found within Indonesian coffee farming systems.
+This catalog contains information about tree species currently found within Indonesian coffee farming systems.
 Some tree species facilitate coffee yields and improve soil nutrition, while other trees may be selected by farmers due to their farm, income, or biodiversity benefits.
 While many of these species are propagated by farmers, some simply occur on coffee farms through natural regeneration.
 Tree species accounts were created from interviews with farmer groups and agroforestry experts and data compiled from scientific publications and technical reports in both English and Bahasa.
 The catalog focuses on tree species but also includes commonly planted palms and shrubs.
 While this catalog compiles all current knowledge, future research is needed to establish propagation guides and establish how each species interacts with coffee plants.
 Nomenclature follows www.plantsoftheworldonline.org/.
 This catalog is intended to be a living document that will be refined and updated as more information or research becomes available about these species.